 Project Description: This project is designed to restore deteriorating highways by improving the drainage, edge treatments, shoulders and roadway condition.
-This program will improve arterial and collector highways in the county and extend the useful life of the roads before major reconstruction is needed.
-The projects will improve traffic safety and operating conditions on these highways.
+This program will improve roads in the county and extend the useful life of the roads before major reconstruction is needed.
+The projects will improve traffic safety, drainage and operating conditions on these highways.
+The roads in this program currently include: Pinnacle Road (Rte 251 to Thruway), Long Pond Road (Lake Ontario State Parkway to Edgemere Drive), Kuhn Road (Flynn Road to Long Pond Road) and Mendon Center Road (Canfield Road to Calkins Road).